-- Wear and Pilling.
+- Wear and pilling.
 Over time, most upholstery fabrics will show wear due to friction.
 Pilling-the formation of little balls of fuzz on the surface of a fabric-may occur with normal use.
-The occurrence of pilling in a given fabric depends on several factors, including the fabric's weave, fiber content, and way the furniture has been used. - Comfort Wrinkles and Compression.
+The occurrence of pilling in a given fabric depends on several factors, including the fabric's weave, its fiber content, and the way the furniture has been used. - Comfort wrinkles and compression.
 To get the relaxed look and feel of some of our upholstery styles, some fabrics have "give."
 Comfort wrinkles and creases are natural occurrences in these relaxed upholstery styles.
-Even in traditional, tailored styles, some comfort wrinkles can be expected as the upholstered item is used and adjusts to its normal wear. - effects of Humidity.
-Changes in humidity can affect the appearance of certain fabrics.
+Even in traditional, tailored styles, some comfort wrinkles can be expected as the upholstered item is used and adjusts to its normal wear. - Effects of humidity.
 During the spinning and weaving processes of textiles, fibers are kept under tension so that looms function properly.
-Moisture in the air can cause these fibers to relax, resulting in shrinking, lengthening, or unevenness, depending on the construction of the fabric and its fiber content.
+Changes in humidity can cause these fibers to relax, resulting in shrinking, lengthening, or unevenness, depending on the construction of the fabric and its fiber content.
 Before steaming a fabric to remove wrinkles, be sure to test on an inconspicuous area.
-Controlling the climate in the home will help to avoid these appearance changes. - Fading or Color Change.
+Controlling the climate in your home will help to minimize these appearance changes. - Fading or color change.
 While measures can be taken to minimize fading, some fading is inevitable.
 Sometimes, the fading may appear as a color change rather than a lightening of color.
 This occurs when a dye is made of two or more colors and one color has faded more than the other.
 For example, green hues are made from yellow and blue dyes.
 If the yellow dye has faded and the blue has not, the green textile may appear to be turning blue.
 This color change is due to dyeing processes that use both natural and synthetic dyes.
 Many times, faded areas on upholstery are hidden by soil and will not be apparent until after the fabric has been cleaned.